 If you are looking to start your training to become an arbitrator, the information below can help you get started on your training path.

 You will need to complete a 40-hour approved arbitration course.
-ADRIA offers the National Introductory Arbitration Course.
+ADRIA offers the Foundations of Arbitration course.
 This 40-hour course introduces you to the arbitration process from conducting hearings to analyzing evidence and writing awards.
 You will be evaluated on the writing of an Arbitration Award based on a case study.

 Check out our Course Calendar

 We offer in-person and online options for this course.
 All of our courses can be found on our website’s course calendar.

 The National Introductory Arbitration course meets the (40 hours) educational requirement for a Qualified Arbitrator and Chartered Arbitrator designations.